-Discussion in 'Health News and Research unrelated to ME/CFS' started by Alvin, May 16, 2018.
+Discussion in 'Other health news and research' started by Alvin, May 16, 2018.

 I got bitten by one for the first time a few days ago.
 I was feeling better and went to the forest to walk a kilometer or two, but the weather was rainy and the ticks are active when it's raining.
 I was wearing long trousers and only stopped once in the forest for just a while to tie my shoes, but it still managed to get on me somehow.
 I only saw it when I came home, on my knee.
 But I took it out soon enough (maybe it was on me 1 or 2 hours, I'm not sure), and I took doxycycline right after that.